jefhar/benchmarks/README.md

 Theoretically, according to some posting I saw somewhere some time ago, `\wordwrap()` will run slightly faster than `wordwrap` because one is already namespaced, and the other isn't.
 Maybe it is, maybe it isn't.
 Maybe it is now, maybe it isn't.

 Run the script in your CLI, copy the output to your favorite `python` environment, and find out.
-For me, right now, it's
+For me, right now [on my Mid 2014 MacBookPro (Retina, 15-inch, 16GB 1600 MHz DDR3, 2.5 GHz Quad-Core Intel Core i7) running in PHP 8.1.4 in the php:latest docker image], it's:

 ```python
 # Beginning of plot.py